 It suggests that GM cotton, which incorporates a gene isolated from the bacterium Bacillus thuringiensis (Bt), harms the natural parasitic enemies of the cotton bollworm, the pest that it is designed to control.
 It also indicates that populations of pests other than cotton bollworm had increased in Bt cotton fields and some had replaced the bollworm as primary pests.

 However, the leading GM company Monsanto, which controls more than 80% of the Bt cotton grown worldwide, dismissed the research.
+The industry has always cited GM cotton as its biggest success, because it can increase yields by up to 60% and reduce the need for pesticides by 80%.

 But, worryingly for the industry, the scientists also found that the resistance of Bt cotton to bollworm decreased significantly over time.
 GM cotton, they said, will require increasing amounts of traditional chemicals to control pests within a few years.